 Engage Cuba, the leading coalition of businesses, trade organizations and civil society groups advocating for an end to the travel ban and trade embargo, co-published a “Heartland Survey” of voters’ opinions on U.S. policy toward Cuba.
 The poll, conducted by the Atlantic Council’s Adrienne Arsht Latin America Center, revealed that the majority of Iowans from both the Republican and Democratic parties support free trade and travel to Cuba, including 64 percent who support lifting the travel ban.

-ATLANTA, GA. – Today, leading advocacy organization Engage Cuba launched a Georgia State Council to build support across the state to end the travel and trade embargo with Cuba.
-The council, which is made up of prominent business, agricultural, port, and community leaders, seeks to expand trade with Cuba in order to provide opportunities for Georgia businesses and empower the Cuban people.
+DES MOINES, IA. – Leading advocacy organization Engage Cuba today launched the Engage Cuba Iowa State Council to build statewide support for Congressional action to end the travel ban and trade embargo on Cuba.
+The council will be made up of prominent leaders across Iowa from a broad range of sectors including agriculture, business, manufacturing, education, energy and health care, as well as government and religious leaders.
+Members of the council seek to expand trade with Cuba in order to provide opportunities for Iowa businesses and empower the Cuban people.